DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: DWA-3D (Reactive Planner)

 \subsubsection{Admissible velocities space $V_a$}

 Finally, the remaining candidate velocities are evaluated to determine their collision risk.
-This evaluation involves predicting the drone's future positions for each candidate velocity $\textbf{v}$ applied during the time step $\Delta t$.
+This evaluation involves predicting the drone's future positions for each candidate velocity $\textbf{v}$ applied during a prediction time-step $\Delta t$.
 Any of those virtual locations where the distance to the closest obstacle falls below the drone's braking distance is discarded due to collision risk.
 The remaining collision-free velocities form the \textit{admissible velocities space} $V_a$,

 where $v_{xz}=\sqrt{v^2_x + v^2_z}$, $d_{col}$ is the euclidean distance from the predicted drone position to its closest obstacle and $a_{max}$ is the maximum deceleration.
 The straight distance $d_{col}$ instead of the curved one is used as a good approach, since the time-step is very short.
 Furthermore, it will always be smaller, thus it lowers the speed upper bound, which results in a safer navigation.